Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 According to NASA, the Antarctic and Greenland ice sheets shrink due to the earth's increasing temperature.

-Greenland lost 150 to 250 cubic kilometers of ice yearly from 2002 to 2006, while Antarctica lost 152 from 2002 to 2005.
-The Greenland and Antarctic ice sheets have decreased in mass.
+From 2002 to 2006, Greenland lost 150 to 250 cubic kilometers of ice annually, while Antarctica lost 152 from 2002 to 2005.
+Thus, the mass of the Greenland and Antarctic ice sheets has decreased.

 Ocean Acidification